 Furthermore, on December 24, 2021, the China Securities Regulatory Commission, or the CSRC, released the Administrative Provisions of the State Council Regarding the Overseas Issuance and Listing of Securities by Domestic Enterprises (Draft for Comments) and the Administrative Measures for the Record-filing of Overseas Issuance and Listing of Securities by Domestic Enterprises (Draft for Comments) (collectively, the "Draft Overseas Listing Rules") for public comments, according to which, any direct or indirect offshore listing of domestic enterprises shall be filed with the CSRC.
-The Draft Overseas Listing Rules stipulate that if an issuer meets the following conditions, its overseas offering and listing shall be determined as an "indirect overseas offering and listing by a domestic enterprise": (i) the operating revenue, total profits, total assets or net assets of the domestic enterprise in the most recent accounting year account for more than 50% of the corresponding figure in the issuer's audited consolidated financial statements for the same period; (ii) most of the senior managers in charge of business operation and management are Chinese citizens or have habitual residences in the PRC, the principal operation premises are located in the PRC or the operation activities are mostly conducted in the PRC.
-Under such circumstance, the issuer shall fulfill the filing procedures within three working days after the issuer makes an application for initial public offering and listing in an overseas Listing Rules are implemented upon completion of public consultation and due legislative procedures, the CSRC will formulate and issue guidance for filing procedures to further specify the details of filing administration and ensure that market entities could refer to clear guidelines for filing, which means it still takes time to make the Draft Overseas Listing Rules come into effect.
+The Draft Overseas Listing Rules stipulate that if an issuer meets the following conditions, its overseas offering and listing shall be determined as an "indirect overseas offering and listing by a domestic enterprise": (i) the operation revenue, total profits, total assets or net assets of the domestic enterprise in the most recent accounting year account for more than 50% of the corresponding figure in the issuer's audited consolidated financial statements for the same period; (ii) most of the senior managers in charge of business operation and management are Chinese citizens or have habitual residences in the PRC, the principal operation premises are located in the PRC or the operation activities are mostly conducted in the PRC.
+Under such circumstance, the issuer shall fulfill the filing procedures within three working days after the issuer makes an application for initial public offering and listing in an overseas market.
+According to Relevant Officials of the CSRC Answered Reporter Questions on December 24, 2021, or the CSRC Answers, after the Draft Overseas Listing Rules are implemented upon completion of public consultation and due legislative procedures, the CSRC will formulate and issue guidance for filing procedures to further specify the details of filing administration and ensure that market entities could refer to clear guidelines for filing, which means it still takes time to make the Draft Overseas Listing Rules come into effect.